aegisql/conveyor/README.md

 ## Release History

+### 1.3.1-SNAPSHOT

-### 1.3.0-SNAPSHOT
+### 1.3.0
 * Changes in the Result and Scrap consumer processing
 * Removed multi-key part and command loader interfaces.
 Their functionality merged with part and command interfaces respectively.
+* Added new and improved old result and scrap consumers
+* More tests and bugfixes

 ### 1.2.5
 * Collection of result consumers